Haikeus: Transmuting Ecological Grieving into Action

 Rehearsal Photos: Haikeus: Field III.
 Dancer: Sydney Jackson.

-Photos of materials for Haikeus music installation created by Barry Moon.
+Photos of materials for Haikeus sound installation created by Barry Moon.

 Costume and headpiece ideas for Haikeus: Field III.
-Dress Design: Galina Mihaleva.
-Headpieces: Mary Fitzgerald.
+Dress and Costume Design: Galina Mihaleva.
+Hats and green branch costumes: Mary Fitzgerald.
+Dancers: Jenny Gerena and Halley Willcox.